Forgiveness- A SENSATION NOVEL by

 The book begins with menace.

-We learn that Captain Goodwin had bought his granddaughter, Bessie, a scarlet velvet chaise longue for her birthday last year, The gift seems very generous , overly so, but we are immediately told that, in his opinion, it has never really fitted in to the austerity of his library- just as Bessie has never really fitted in to Wigwell Grange.
-None of his carefully curated volumes appeal to Bessie even if some of them are about natural phenomenon and she is a nature girl through and through.
+We learn that Captain Goodwin had bought his granddaughter, Bessie, a scarlet velvet chaise longue for her birthday last year, The gift seems very generous,overly so, but we are immediately told that, in his opinion, it has never really fitted in to the austerity of his library- just as Bessie has never really fitted in to Wigwell Grange.
+None of his carefully curated volumes appeal to Bessie, even if some of them are about natural phenomenon and she is a nature girl through and through.

-We are then transported into Bessie's natural world where green weeds imitate a girl's hair stroked by a breeze- its as if Bessie's hair that is being stroked.
-But here again there is menace - a change in the weather brings with it an overt sexual threat.
+We are then transported into Bessie's natural world where green weeds imitate a girl's hair stroked by a breeze- its as if its Bessie's hair that is being stroked.
+But here again there is menace - a change in the weather brings with it sexual threat.
 But Bessie is less threatened than fascinated by the river's augmented power and gets as close to the torrent as she dares.

-We are taken to the present, April 1863 present that is.
+We are taken to the present, April 1863 that is.
 Bessie is making her way down to town, for what reason we do not know.
 But the intrusion of a dagger like church spire does not bode well .She physically pauses for thought as she proceeds down the hill.
 She meets her friend Reuben but ignores him.
-Only later do we find out he is from an inferior social class and so him being snubbed like this takes on extra pain.
+Only later do we find out he is from an inferior social class and so him being snubbed like this causes extra pain.

 At the vicarage she unavoidably encounters Mrs Turner, the housekeeper.
 It is not a meeting of minds.
-We are unsure of the cause of Mrs Turner' s passive aggression but suspect it may be that she has unrequited feelings for Her Reverend.
+We are unsure of the cause of Mrs Turner' s passive aggression but suspect it may be that she has unrequited feelings for ‘Her Reverend’.
 Her youthful appearance may have helped her to think, mistakenly, she has prospects as far as he is concerned.
-Bessie finds the Revered with his head in a book.
+Bessie finds the Reverend with his head in a book.
 This is not unusual.
 We are not told what the book is but we can assume it is very different to the tomes favoured by Goodwin.

 On the instructions of the Reverend Mrs T reluctantly goes off to make tea.
 Bessie has a favourite worn armchair and quickly claims it.
-The Reverend perches, being like a heron, on a rattan chair whilst Bessie looks for familiar objects to calm herself- no easy task in such a puritanical setting.
+The Reverend Robert perches, being like a heron, on a rattan chair whilst Bessie looks for familiar objects to calm herself- no easy task in such a puritanical setting.

-Bessie's reference to the Gisborne book is echoed in the frontispiece of Forgiveness also taken from the same book .
+Bessie's reference to the Gisborne book is echoed in the frontispiece to Forgiveness also taken from the same book .
 Her reference to her grandfather's misogyny scarcely comes as a surprise to us even at this early stage.

 Robert and Bessie's subsequent violent misunderstanding is perhaps inevitable given their very different world views. in the process Bessie berates Providence.
 As we will see she will soon have good reason to do so.
 Robert's reference to the ministering gentlewomen is not only to Bessie but also to subsequent events...